 The cost of living in Madeira is considerably lower than in the rest of Europe, but it obviously depends much on your lifestyle.
 Most goods are cheaper than in other EU countries, including the price of real estate, rent, food, drinks and entertainment.
 In fact, most foreigners from Western Europe who live in Madeira consider that the cost of living is 50% lower than that of their homeland.

 A place to escape the everyday

-The Portuguese Island offers a subtropical climate, dramatic beauty and a softer vibe than the nearby Canary Islands, which tend to be the favourite destination for British seeking cheap winter sun.
+This Portuguese Island offers a subtropical climate, dramatic beauty and a softer vibe than the nearby Canary Islands, which tend to be the favourite destination for foreigners seeking cheap winter sun.

-Madeira has seen an increase in demand from wealthy buyers, who are primarily attracted to the climate, safety and quality of life but also the tax benefits.
-International buyers of property in Madeira are mainly from the UK, Northern Europe, France, Germany, Scandinavia and Ireland.
+Madeira has seen an increase in demand from wealthy buyers, who are primarily attracted to the climate, safety and quality of life but also to the tax benefits.
+International buyers of property in Madeira are mainly from Germany, France, the UK, Scandinavia, Ireland and other Northern European countries.

-In 2009 the Portuguese government introduced tax incentives for part-time residents (the Non-Habitual Resident Scheme, or NHR), and this also applies to Madeira, as does the Portuguese property purchase process and the Golden Visa programme that offers non EU investors a residency permit giving them and their family access to travel within the Schengen area when they purchase a property of €500,000 (£445,000) or more.
+In 2009 the Portuguese government introduced tax incentives for part-time residents (the Non-Habitual Resident Scheme, or NHR), and this also applies to Madeira, as does the Portuguese property purchase process and the Golden Visa programme that offers non-EU investors a residency permit giving them and their family access to travel within the Schengen area when they purchase a property of €500,000 or more.

 Exclusive Homes Madeira is the portal to a wide range of the finest Madeiran properties.
 We market many properties that would be considered wise investments for foreigners seeking an escape from the everyday on the beautiful Island of Madeira.